diogotcorreia/master-thesis/docs/content/ch03-method.typ

 as well as projects known to be vulnerable, in order to decide what approach to use for the final design.
-These benchmarks, while not perfect, are small custom-written Python programs that model common constructs that can lead to class pollution and are a great replacement for the lack of a larger dataset of known-vulnerable packages.
+These benchmarks, while not perfect, are small, custom-written Python programs that model common constructs that can lead to class pollution and are a great replacement for the lack of a larger dataset of known-vulnerable packages.